BijuAle/BijuAle.com.np/src/posts/2026-01-26-nietszche.md

 # Reference

 <div id="ref-cornford1945" class="reference-entry">
-<a href="#cite-cornford-1">↩</a> Cornford, F. M., trans. “(267 E-372 A).
-The Rudiments of Social Organization.”
-In <em>The Republic Of Plato</em>, by Plato.
+<a href="#cite-cornford-1">↩</a> Plato. “(267 E-372 A).
+The Rudiments of Social Organization).”
+In <em>The Republic Of Plato</em>, translated by F. M. Cornford.
 Oxford University Press, 1945.
 </div>

 <div id="ref-nietzsche2011" class="reference-entry">
 <a href="#cite-nietzsche-1">↩</a> Nietzsche, Friedrich.
 “Beyond Good and Evil.”
-In <em>The Moral Life: An Introductory Reader in Ethics and Literature</em>, edited by Louis P. Pojman and Lewis Vaughn, 121–134.
+In <em>The Moral Life: An Introductory Reader in Ethics and Literature</em>, by Louis P. Pojman and Lewis Vaughn.
 Oxford University Press, 2011.
 </div>

 <div id="ref-sorokin1985" class="reference-entry">